pedrolcl/Linux-SonivoxEas/README.md

 This project is a Linux MIDI Synth library based on the Sonivox EAS Synthesizer published by Google on the Android Open Source Project.
 It is a real time GM synthesizer without needing external soundfonts, using embedded samples instead.
-It consumes very little resources, so it may be indicated in Linux project for small embedded devices.
+It consumes very little resources, so it may be indicated in Linux projects for small embedded devices.

 The library uses ALSA Sequencer MIDI input and PulseAudio output.
 Complete compile-time dependencies are:
 * Qt5, http://www.qt.io/